-There are many commercially available Gigabit switches, repeaters and media converters that can be used to build the network, however some proprietary hardware is required to interface the consoles and Hydra I/O Racks to the network.
+There are many commercially available Gigabit switches, repeaters and media converters that can be used to build the network, however some proprietary hardware is required to interface the consoles and Hydra I/O boxes to the network.

-The diagram below shows a console and racks connected to a network via a Wide Area Bulk Card and Hydra Gigabit Interface Unit.
-2 Hydra I/O Racks are also shown, each with up to 96 inputs/outputs available to any console on the network.
+The diagram below shows a console and racks connected to a network via a Wide Area Bulk Card and Hydra Gigabit interface unit.
+3 Hydra I/O boxes and 2 modular Hydra I/O boxes are also shown, each with up to 96 inputs/outputs available to any console on the network.